mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 * "hue=": differentiates between levels of a variable and is most useful if the variable is categorical.
 In the code below, "species" has three different levels, and the legend shows which species is associated with what color.
 * "data=": specifies which data frame to use.
 In this case, it is the "iris" variable.

 Analysis: To interpret this graph, we see that setosa overall has the longest sepal width.
 The peak of the graph shows where most of the sepal width values lie.
 Notice that the y-axis automatically plots the density of the KDE.
 For example, about one-third of the sepal width values for the setosa species is around 3.5.
-However, we see that the versicolor and virginica species have about 40 percent on their sepal width values around 3.0.
+However, we see that the versicolor and virginica species have about 40 percent of their sepal width values around 3.0.

 ![Figure](https://raw.githubusercontent.com/mokuda2/my386blog/main/assets/images/kdeplot.png)